aryamanpandya99/reinforcement_learning/README.md

 # Reinforcement Learning
 This repository contains implementations of various reinforcement learning algorithms in Python 3.9.
-These implementations are created as part of my self-study of the UCL/Deepmind course on Reinforcement Learning available on YouTube, as well as reading through Sutton and Barto's textbook.
+These implementations are created as part of my self-study of the UCL/Deepmind course on Reinforcement Learning available on YouTube, as well as reading through Sutton and Barto's textbook "Reinforcement Learning: An Introduction"

 ## Directory Structure
 The repository contains the following directories: